-Psalm 40:2 He brought me up also out of an horrible pit, out of the miry clay, and set my feet upon a rock, and established my goings.
+He brought me up also out of a horrible pit, out of the miry clay, and set my feet upon a rock, and established my goings.
+Psalm 40:2 KJV

-Understandably, she struggled with the grip of suicide on her life while lost and under the influence of the enemy.
-But we don’t always understand why born again believers, children of God, find themselves under the same death grip of suicide and suicide ideation.
+Evidently, this young woman struggled with the grip of suicide on her life while lost and under the influence of the enemy.
+But we don’t always understand why born-again believers, children of God, find themselves under the same death grip of the compulsion to commit suicide.

-At Be in Health®, we glorify God for the great success He has in delivering His people from depression, self-harm, suicide ideation, and suicide attempts through the For My Life® Retreat.
+At Be in Health®, we glorify God for the great success He has in delivering His people from depression, mental illness, self-harm, suicide ideation, and suicide attempts through the For My Life® Retreat.

 Behold, the LORD’S hand is not shortened, that it cannot save; neither his ear heavy, that it cannot hear.
 Isaiah 59:1

 The enemy has a strategy, and he knows how to take a Christian down.
 We need to understand how to overcome all temptations.
-The For My Life Retreat teaches you how to learn to APPLY what the Word of God says so you can truly have the victory!
+The For My Life Retreat teaches you how to learn to APPLY what the Word of God says so you can truly have the victory in Christ Jesus!

 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour.
 1 Peter 5:8

 Many risk factors complicate suicide.
 I want to share two spiritual factors that we can address that will make a vast improvement towards the cause of suicide prevention.
 They are unforgiveness and dread.
-Understanding these two factors and learning how to apply what the Bible says about them can break two of the legs supporting depression, self-harm, suicide ideation, and suicide itself.
+Understanding these two factors and learning how to apply what the Bible says about them can break two of the legs supporting depressive symptoms, self-harm, suicide ideation, and the act of committing suicide itself.

 The spirit of a man will sustain his infirmity; but a wounded spirit who can bear?
 Proverbs 18:14 KJV